 By ingredients, this chocolate granola recipe is dairy-free / non-dairy, egg-free, gluten-free, peanut-free, soy-free, tree nut-free, vegan and vegetarian.
 Note that not all rice cereals are gluten-free and/or allergy-friendly.
 I use Erewhon Organic Cocoa Crispies to keep things wholesome and free-from.

 Also, I like to use mini chocolate chips when creating chocolate granola clusters (my favorite).
 Where sensitive milk allergies are a concern, Enjoy Life mini chocolate chips are a great option.
-If potential traces of milk are not a concern for you, then Ghirardelli semi-sweet mini chocolate chips may be a good option, since they are made without milk ingredients.
 When making a “loose” granola, larger dairy-free chips or dark chocolate chunks can be used.

 - 2 cups rolled oats (certified gluten-free oats if needed)